btroncone/learn-rxjs/operators/transformation/switchmap.md

 #switchMap(project, resultSelector)

 ### TL;DR:
-Maps values emitted by the source observable to new observables.
-These observables are then flatten with `switch`, which would allows each observables to emit values until the sequential observable takes over.
+Switch to a new observable returned from the project function on each emission from source observable.
+Emit values emitted from inner observable.
+Previous inne

 ### Description
-The `switchMap` operator takes `switch` one step further.
-It first takes a value emitted by the source and maps it to a new observable.
-This observable will emits values until the source emit a new value.
-This new value would then be mapped, and similar to `switch`, the previous observable will completes and the new one will starts emission.
-The operator will continues to do so until the source completes.
-The project function responsible for the mapping must return an observable for this to work.
-That is because the operator will try to subscribe to the inner observables.
-If there is none, we have a problem.
+The `switchMap` operator subscribes to observable returned from the `project` function, emitting all values emitted from this *inner* observable.
+Each time the source emits a new value the previous inner observable is unsubscribed.
+Unlike [`mergeMap`](mergemap.md), only one inner subscription is maintained at a time.

-An optional `resultSelector` function can also be supplied to the operator.
-If provided, the function would grant you access to the values and indices of both the outter and inner observables.
+An optional `resultSelector` function can also be supplied as a second parameter.
+If provided, the function is invoked with the last emitted value of the source observable, inner observable, and the current index (count of emissions) of the inner and outer observable.

 :bulb: This operator can cancel in-flight network requests!

 ### Arguments

 #### project : function(value: any, index: number): Observable
-Accepts the value from the source observable and map that value to a new observable.
-You have the freedom to do whatever you want within the function, the only caveat is that you must return an observable.
-This operator will not work otherwise because `switchMap` will attempt to subscribe to this return value.
+Invoked with the emitted value from the source observable, returning a new observable.
+If a previous inner subscription exists, it will be unsubscribed after this function is invoked, with a new subscription created with the returned observable.

-#### resultSelector : function(outerValue: any, innerValue: any, outerIndex: number, innerIndex: number): any
+#### resultSelector? : function(outerValue: any, innerValue: any, outerIndex: number, innerIndex: number): any
-The `resultSelector` you see here is a bit different from others you might have seen before.
-This one, in particular, have four arguments.
-Two to track the outer index and value.
-Two to track the inner index and value.
-When the inner observable emits a value, the `resultSelector` will identify the `(outerValue, innerValue, outerIndex, innerIndex)` of that value.
-Outer refers to information from the source observable while inner refers to the current emitting inner observable.
+The `resultSelector` is invoked with four values, the last emitted value from the source observable, the currently emitted value from the inner observable, and the index, or emission count for each of these observables.
+Because a new subscription is created on each emission from the source, the `innerIndex` will be reset each time a switch to a new observable occurs, on source emission.
+If a `resultSelector` function is provided, the result of this function will be emitted to subscribers of the `switchMap` operator.

+### Walkthrough

 ### Examples